 Protecting females could rebuild the blue crab population.

-The abundance of spawning-age female blue crabs in the Chesapeake Bay decreased to 68.5 million in 2014, compared with 147 million in 2013.
-This number is below both the 215 million target abundance and the 70 million threshold, which means spawning-age female crabs are currently in a depleted state.
+The abundance of spawning-age female blue crabs in the Chesapeake Bay increased to 101 million in 2015, compared to 68.5 million in 2014.
+This number is above the 70 million overfishing threshold but below the 215 million target abundance.

 Based on the results of the 2013 winter dredge survey and estimates of the 2013 Bay-wide harvest, the Chesapeake Bay spawning-age female blue crab population is in a depleted state, although harvest continued at sustainable levels.
 Harvest was estimated at 23 percent, just below the target (25.5 percent) and well below the maximum number that can be taken (34 percent).